johanseaxis/acap-native-sdk-examples/tensorflow_to_larod/README.md

 chooseStreamResolution(args.width, args.height, &streamWidth, &streamHeight);
 ```

 With our stream settings known, a stream can be set up.
 This is done by creating an ImgProvider, which enables fetching frames from our stream.
-The stream resolution is fed into the [createImgProvider](env/app/imgprovider.c#95) method, along with the selected output format and numFrames (Är detta Queue?
-Buffer? _RED UT DETTA_), which in turn returns an ImgProvider.
+The stream resolution is fed into the [createImgProvider](env/app/imgprovider.c#L95) method, along with the number of frames to have available to the application and the selected [output format](https://www.axis.com/techsup/developer_doc/acap3/3.1/api/vdostream/html/vdo-types_8h.html#a5ed136c302573571bf325c39d6d36246), which in turn returns an ImgProvider.

 ```c
 provider = createImgProvider(streamWidth, streamHeight, 2, VDO_FORMAT_YUV);
 ```

 #### Setting up the larod interface
 Next, the [larod](https://www.axis.com/techsup/developer_doc/acap3/3.1/api/larod/html/larod_8h.html) interface needs to be set up.
 It is through this interface that the model is loaded and inference is performed.
-The setting up of larod is in part done in the [setupLarod](env/app/tensorflow_to_larod.c#138) method.
+The setting up of larod is in part done in the [setupLarod](env/app/tensorflow_to_larod.c#L138) method.
 This method creates a connection to larod, selects the hardware to use and loads the model.

 ```c
 int larodModelFd = -1;